Close

 Prepare your children for the move

 As part of the military community, you know that mission success is all about being prepared.
 Good results follow good preparation.
 Preparing your children for the move will make it easier for them to adjust.
-Some tips to get started are:
+Here are some tips to get started:

 • Alert your children to the move ASAP.
-Just like you, they need time to prepare and time to adjust to the idea of saying goodbye to their friends and moving to a new community.
-For small children, you might check out the helpful relocation resources offered by Sesame Street for Military Families, including the Big Moving Adventure mobile app.
+Just like you, they need time to prepare and adjust to the idea of saying goodbye to their friends and moving to a new community.
+For small children, check out the helpful relocation resources offered by Sesame Street for Military Families, including the Big Moving Adventure mobile app.

 • Listen to your children and provide answers.
 Your children may have lots of questions or may need some space during this transition.
 Answer their questions as best you can, and be patient with yourself and your children during this time.
 Allow everyone to express their feelings, and try to give everyone the time they need to adjust to upcoming changes.